transdigiware/blockchain/howto/ibp-v2-faq.md

 {: faq}
 {: support}

 The {{site.data.keyword.blockchainfull_notm}} Platform supports smart contracts that are written in  Node.js, Golang, or JavaScript, with future support for Java.
-The new Hyperledger Fabric programming model currently supports JavaScript, TypeScript, and Java, with future support for Go.
+The new Hyperledger Fabric programming model currently supports JavaScript, TypeScript, Java, and Go.
 If you are interested in preserving your existing application code, or by using Fabric SDKs for *Go*, you can still connect to your {{site.data.keyword.blockchainfull_notm}} Platform network by using the lower-level Fabric SDK APIs.

 ## Do you support using certificates from non-IBM Certificate Authorities?
 {: #ibp-v2-faq-v2-external-certs}